PacktPublishing/D3.js-Quick-Start-Guide/BAR.md

 ## Create an external file to hold our data

-Let's create an external `data.json` file, which will hold fake data regarding how often job posts require certain skills
+Let's create a `data.json` file, which will hold fake data regarding how often job posts require certain skills.
+This should be the contents of the file:

 ```json
 [